Science & Language Arts

 We learn by doing, investigating, writing, reading, listening, observing, building, measuring and recording, drawing, singing, reflecting and playing.

-What’s happening with the flora and fauna on the micro-farm coupled with students’ interests drive our study of biology and inspires much of our poetry analysis and some of our writing.
+What’s happening with the flora and fauna on the micro-farm coupled with students’ interests drive our study of biology

 If the natural springs in are flowing after winter rains, then we put on our rain boots, study watersheds, and bust out the microscope to study fresh water ecosystems.